-I sent a letter asking the Department of Health and Human Services for clarification on domestic violence screening as a preventative service.
+I sent a letter to the Department of Health and Human Services requesting specific changes to improve the website: healthcare.gov.

 I cosponsored H.R.
 1286, the Healthy Families Act, which would allow workers to earn up to seven paid sick days per year to recover from short-term illness, care for a sick family member, seek routine medical care, or seek assistance related to domestic violence.

 I cosponsored H.R.
 3577, the Health Savings through Technology Act, which would create a commission to inventory existing data, examine the cost-savings that can be achieved by increasing wireless health information technologies, and develop a strategy for the integration of these technologies into federal healthcare programs.

 I cosponsored H.R.
 1180, the Physician Shortage Reduction Act, which would increase the amount of residency slots in hospitals nationally.